 - Price and value

 As customer communication specialists, Doxim can support your Consumer Duty-related review and future requirements to meet the regulation.

 Our specialists can advise on all communications, starting with the output from the product design phase, we can work with you to complete detailed customer journey mapping of each product and design bespoke communications that gives your customers individual flexibility in their communications and channel of choice.

 Doxim can advise, design, build and deliver all your regulatory customer communications as an on-going service and within a secure pay-as-you-go model.

-Let’s chat about your Consumer Duty-related review today
+Let’s chat about your Consumer Duty-related review today.
+Chat with me now

 James Hall is RVP for EMEA & APAC at Doxim.
 James focuses on building partnerships with clients to help them meet their business goals through communication.
 James has more than 20 years’ experience in a wide range of technology-based roles.
 His expertise extends across the fields of consultancy, product management, project management, account management and sales.
 James has an MSc in climate change management.